A diffusion-based spatio-temporal extension of Gaussian Mat\'ern fields: Introduction

-where $\eta$ is the \emph{predictor}, connected to the response $y$ through some likelihood or loss function \citep{bissiri2016general}.
-We use spatio-temporal covariates $X(\bm s,t)$ and $z_j(\bm s,t)$.
-Further, $X\beta$ are the intercept(s), factors, and fixed effects, $f_j(z_j)$ are model components over covariates $z_j$, where $z_j$ is not limited to be one-dimensional.
-Typical examples are splines explaining the effect of altitude or distance to coastline.
-Further, $u(\mb s, t)$ is the spatio-temporal stochastic process we discuss in this paper, which we will refer to as the spatio-temporal model component whenever we are considering it as part of a hierarchical model.
-The $f_j$ terms can also include a temporal trend, a spatial reference level, and time-varying or space-varying regressions; possibly partially confounded with the spatio-temporal model component.

-This common view of a stochastic process as a model component impacts the methodological considerations we make.
+that is connected to the response $y$ through some likelihood or loss function \citep{bissiri2016general} such that $\pE\{y(\s,t)\} = g\{\eta(\s,t)\}$ for some fixed and known function $g$.
+Here $X_i$ and $z_j$ are covariates that vary over both space and time, $\beta_i$ the regression coefficient for the fixed effects, and $f_j(z_j)$ are random effects.
+Typical examples are splines and latent Gaussian processes used to approximate the effect of altitude or distance to coastline.
+This common situation with a stochastic process as a model component impacts the methodological considerations we make.
 The predictor is also a spatio-temporal stochastic process, with a covariance function that can be deduced from the assumptions on the model components.
-Properties we discover of the covariance function of the predictor does not imply that the spatio-temporal model component $u$ has the same properties.
-Hence, we usually have little information about the covariance structure of the spatio-temporal model component, except that it should be physically realistic, and should mimic the dependency structure in models of physical processes.
+However, properties of the predictor that we may discover by investigating the covariance function of the predictor may not be shared by the spatio-temporal model component $u$ because of the other factors.
+Hence, we may have little prior information about the covariance structure of the spatio-temporal model component, except that it should be physically realistic, and should mimic the dependency structure in models of physical processes.

-The stochastic process $u$ is separable when $C( h_s, h_t) = C_s( h_s) C_t(h_t),$ for some spatial and temporal covariance functions $C_s$ and $C_t$.
-Users of software for spatio-temporal modelling most often use separable models (see, e.g., \citet{bakka2018spatial,krainski2018advanced}).
-However, this is not because this is a desired property, but because it is easy to construct and readily available in statistical software.
-We note that there are many good arguments for why models should not be assumed separable, see \citet{stein2005space}, \citet{cressie1999classes}, \citet{fonseca2011general}, \citet{rodrigues2010class}, \citet{gneiting2002nonseparable}, \citet{sigrist2015stochastic}, \citet{wikle2015modern}, and our Section \ref{sec:markovdiff}.
+Users of software for spatio-temporal modelling most often use separable models (see, e.g., \citet{bakka2018spatial,krainski2018advanced}), i.e., models where $u$ has a covariance function of the form $R( h_s, h_t) = R_s(h_s) R_t(h_t),$ for some spatial and temporal marginal covariance functions $R_s(\cdot)$ and $R_t(\cdot)$.
+This is typically not because this is a desired property, but since such models are readily available in statistical software, and there are many good arguments for why models should not be assumed separable, see \citet{stein2005space}, \citet{cressie1999classes}, \citet{fonseca2011general}, \citet{rodrigues2010class}, \citet{gneiting2002nonseparable}, \citet{sigrist2015stochastic}, \citet{wikle2015modern}.

-\subsection{The Mat\' ern family of covariance functions}
+\subsection{The Mat\'ern family of covariance functions}